Kermit-Li/CTR/README.md

 # CTR
-from ct to get drr and train a model to register 2d X-ray images
+- From ct to get drr and train a model to register 2d X-ray images